mariusz-schimke/GiGraph/README.md

 ### Edge sequences

 An edge sequence represented by the *DotEdgeSequence* class lets you define endpoints and/or endpoint groups in such a way that they join one another consecutively.
 This approach may be used as a simpler way to define a sequence of edges all at once, without having to specify a separate edge for each connection between consecutive endpoints or endpoint groups.
-An edge sequence, however, has one list of attributes, so when you set them for the sequence, they will be applied to all edges rendered based on it.
+An edge sequence, however, has one list of attributes, so when you set them for the sequence, they will be applied to all edges that join the endpoints of the sequence.